alentad/FLW-03.1-Flatiron-Class-Portfolio-Example/README.md

 <p>This is your class portfolio!
 The portfolio includes information about the company, class, Code Nation, and links to all students' portfolios (as they get completed).</p>
 <p>We will revisit this portfolio at times throughout the year to update and it is a great one-stop-shop for your program information.</p>

-# Class Portfolio README
+# Student Portfolio README

 ## Set up

-- [x] Go to the repository.
+- [ ] Go to the repository.

 - [ ] Fork this repository to your GitHub account.